By using Replypad, you agree to our Cookie Policy.

 • The triggers list is executed in a loop, meaning that after an event is evaluated and executed, the trigger is marked as “executed” and the list is scanned again from the beginning.

-• “Conversation created” events are executed first until finishing all the triggers that match.
+• “Ticket created” events are executed first until finishing all the triggers that match.
 If the trigger execution creates more update events, they are accumulated and executed later, in the next step.

-• “Conversation update” events that may have occurred in the previous loop due to data updates in the triggers, are now executed.
+• “Ticket update” events that may have occurred in the previous loop due to data updates in the triggers, are now executed.

 Execution order example